Skip to Content

 Neither had we until we went to the huge Theatron gay club in Colombia's capital city, Bogota.
 The gay scene here is all about this infamous mega-club, which is the largest in Latin America.
 It's like no other place we've ever been to and is certainly the largest gay club we've visited.

-There is of course more to this city than Theatron club, with many different gay places to hang out as well as an exciting foodie scene and beautiful hotels.
+There is of course more to this city than Theatron Club, with many different gay places to hang out as well as an exciting foodie scene and beautiful hotels.
 The historic Old Quarter is a delightful area to see the Spanish colonial influences and explore some of the most interesting museums.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥